nilffej/Spendie/README.md

-# Spendie
+# Statify
-A Spotify Stats website using Tekore
+A Spotify stats website using Tekore